NadineTamish/Alexandria-Quantum-Hackathon-2025/README.md

 #  Smart Traffic Optimization in the New Capital

 ## Problem Description
-Efficient traffic management in new cities is crucial for sustainability, fuel-efficient driving, and work-life balance.
+Efficient traffic management in new cities is not just about reducing congestion, it directly affects sustainability, fuel-efficient driving, and the quality of everyday life.
+For residents, smooth traffic means less time spent commuting, lower stress, and more time for work, family, and personal pursuits.

-In emergency medical situations, route optimization becomes even more critical: every second saved can mean saving a life.
+In emergency medical situations, the stakes are even higher: every second saved in ambulance travel can mean saving a life.
+Effective route optimization in such scenarios ensures that patients reach hospitals quickly, directly supporting the UN Sustainable Development Goals (SDGs):

+SDG 3 – Good Health and Well-Being, by ensuring timely access to healthcare.

+SDG 11 – Sustainable Cities and Communities, through smarter, safer urban mobility.

+SDG 13 – Climate Action, by reducing fuel consumption and emissions through optimized travel.

 ### Scenario: Emergency Patient Transportation
 You are tasked with transporting **5 patients** to a central hospital using **1 ambulance**.